ibexa/documentation-developer/docs/content_management/forms/form_builder_guide.md

 questionnaire, sign-up form, using basic form fields available in the Form Builder.
 You can also manage your forms and review the results gathered from the website users.

+See an interactive demo about [creating reusable forms](https://www.ibexa.co/resources/interactive-demos/reusable-forms).

 ## Availability

 Form Builder is available in [[= product_name_exp =]] and [[= product_name_com =]].